turnermac/C-Programming/README.md

 ### Added an ssh key.

 Not only C files but html, js, css, and some other stuff as well.
-Time to get this sorted...
+Time to get this sorted.

+Edit.